For Erectile Dysfunction, Peyronie's Disease, and Male Enhancement

 Frequently, a man will be treated with oral medications such as Viagra or Cialis, but these are not always effective, have side effects such as acid reflux, nasal congestion, headaches, interact with other drugs and alcohol, have to be taken in advance of sexual activity, and they don’t always work.

 If these drugs are ineffective, a man may be prescribed drugs to be injected into the penis (Tri-mix).
 These injections are uncomfortable, inconvenient, and can lead to scar tissue buildup in the penis.
 Eventually, they may stop working as well.
+We offer the P-Shot as an alternative to these treatments.

 The P-Shot is ideal for men with any stage of ED (Erectile Dysfunction), and can be combined with oral medications and the sound-wave treatment commonly called Gainswave.